chef/automate/components/docs-chef-io/content/automate/chef_automate_profile.md

 ### Change the Date/Time Format

-You can select one of five date and time formats from the drop down.
-The date/time format will get updated as soon as you select any one and click **Save**.
+You can select one of five date and time formats from the drop-down.
+The date/time format will get updated as soon as you choose anyone and click **Save**.

 {{< figure src="/images/automate/date-time-format-in-profile.png" alt="Date/Time Format">}}